Last Updated on April 10, 2022

 Think about the intensity of your colorful artwork.
 All of it should feel similar.
+You can see what I mean in the photo of our bedroom gallery wall below.
 It would feel unbalanced to hang mostly pastel artwork in your house and then in one room hang bright bold abstracts.
 You will see when you look at the pictures below, that I tend toward bright vibrant hues in most of our art.
 Saturated colors that read bright and bold.
 All of my art really pops off the white walls.
 This doesn't mean I don't ever choose neutrals, but when I do they still feel bold with pattern and or texture!

 My third and final tip is to choose art that plays nicely and talks to each other.
 What the heck does that mean?
 Well, if all of your art is fighting for the spotlight, then none of it can shine.
 I like to group pieces that have different energy so that they look beautiful together without competing.
 In our dining room, I layer a calmer abstract landscape with a vibrant graphic abstract.
 They work beautifully together (same color story and intensity) but they don't compete for your eye.
 Similar to mixing patterns, you have to mix the scale and look of your art.

 Take the tour below of our colorful wall art and pay attention to how I use these three tips to create a cohesive look and feel flow throughout our house.
 Each room has its own identity, but the intensity and palette flows easily from room to room.